beginner-corp/docs.begin.com/src/shared/docs/en/getting-started/introduction.md

 Changes to your app in your local environment are immediately available without requiring a dev server restart.

-Your application's business logic exists within your HTTP Function directories (e.g. `src/http/get-index`), or your shared code folders (e.g. files in `src/shared/` or `src/views/`).
+Your application's business logic exists within your HTTP Function directories (e.g. `src/http/get-index`), and your shared code folders (e.g. files in `src/shared/` or `src/views/`).

 Any new HTTP Functions (i.e. routes) that you create in Begin will be automatically committed to your project; run `git pull` to start working locally with them.